zwhitchcox/gun/resources/security-authentication-authorization.md

 To upvote prioritizing this wiki please join the gitter channel and tell us.

+The following is general information about security and not necessarily specific to gun or a guide for implementation in gun.
+Read if you want a high level overview of the concepts.

 ## Introduction

 We had a discussion on gitter on how to handle security in GUN, a peer-to-peer database.
 Before we start, let's present some figures we are going to work with.
 We have:
 * **Frodo** a nice person who totally trusts Gandalf and shares things with Samwise.
 * **Gandalf** trusted friend of Frodo.
 * **Samwise** trusted by Frodo but not for everything.